jejacks0n/mercury/README.md

 ## Consulting

 I'm available for hire.
 If you need help implementing, enhancing, or integrating Mercury Editor this might be a worth while option.
-I don't always have time for freelance work, so I recommend [Mode Set](http://modeset.com), a small consultancy with amazing folks where I work -- many of the developers there are familiar with Mercury, and it's easier for me to dedicate my days to your issues rather than my evenings.
+I don't always have time for freelance/consulting work, so I recommend [Mode Set](http://modeset.com), a small consultancy with amazing folks where I work -- many of the developers there are familiar with Mercury, and it's easier for me to dedicate my days to your issues rather than my evenings.

 ## License